tituslje/Micron_Intern_Project/README.md

 For the sake of data confidentiality, some references are changed and I was not able to obtain the entire code back from the company.
 However, I will still provide a concise explanation of what is the mission objective, what we had done and the intended results!

 A big thank you to everyone who made it possible:
-1. The PEE WET team at Micron Fab 10N for your warm encouragement during the course of my internship
+1. The PEE WET team at Micron Fab 10N for your warm encouragement during my internship
 2. Supervisor **Ong Hui Ting** for warmly welcoming me and integrating me into the team!
 3. Mentor **Darren Lou Wei Hao** for your commitment to giving me as best a mentorship as you can despite your busy schedule
 4. Fellow intern **Andrew Tatang** for contributing to the statistics portion and being my best buddy during the 3 months while coding